saroad2/units/units_cpp/README.md

 Since all units classes has an explicit double constructor.
 We implemented it that way so the user will make sure that he is using the right unit.

-Moreover, the follwing will also not compile:
+Moreover, the following will also not compile:

 ```c++
 Robot r;
 r.walkForward(Yards{3}); // Will not compile
 r.spin(Radians{M_PI_4}); // Will not compile
 ```
-Since the unit validation is done in **compiletime**.
+Since the unit validation is done in **compile time**.

 Full Code Example
 ===========